lpsouza/xamarin-todolist-example/README.md

 In this example we have:

-- A sample app in Xamarin that access a generic Fierebase project with Database and Authorization.
+- A sample app in Xamarin that access a generic [Firebase](https://firebase.google.com/) project with Database and Authorization.
 - A sample to use same app in offline mode with SQLite local database.